29 Amazing Things To Do In La Paz, Mexico + Travel Tips

 Just so you know, hiking in Baja California is one of the most popular activities for adventurers and explorers.
 Amazing hiking trails are available all along the mountain chains that cross the Baja Peninsula.

-During my 2 weeks road trip to Baja California, I wanted to include one day of hiking.
+During my 2-week road trip to Baja California, I wanted to include one day of hiking.

-I contacted a guide that was recommended by a friend and booked my tour.
+I contacted a guide that a friend recommended and booked my tour.

 You can check out my 2 weeks itinerary if you wish to learn more, while I am writing a brand new post specifically on the Sierra de la Laguna.
 Stay tuned!